 The Social Studies department builds history, geography, civics, and economics skills by creating units of study that follow the Colorado Academic Standards.
 Like Language Arts and Science teachers, they backwards plan with end results, or final assessments, in mind.
-At the beginning of each quarter, teachers identify 3-5 Academic Outcomes that are rooted in the 4 Social Studies areas (history, geography, civics, economy) of the Colorado Academic Standards, that will drive instruction and from which teachers will assess student learning.
+At the beginning of each quarter, teachers identify 3-5 academic outcomes that are rooted in the 4 Social Studies areas of the Colorado Academic Standards (history, geography, civics, economy).
 Each grade level has a historical time period or lens, from which students “view” these history, geography, civics, and economics standards.

 In 6th Grade, students learn about Geography, Civics, History, and Economics.
 The class is centered around teaching students how to navigate different texts, use geographical and historical tools, and promote cultural awareness and global citizenship.
 Within thesis units, students will understand how humans, place, and past are interconnected.